OmarShawky1/Course-Princeton-Algorithms-DS/README.md

 # What is the course about?

-Simply, about learning various datastructure and algorithms and trying to practically implement the best algorithm for the stated problem in the required assingment of the week.
-For example, you learn sorting and search (insertion sort, shell sort,... mergesort, quicksort)  and you learn the best algorithm for linear datastructures and learn why/when to use each.
+Simply, about learning various datastructure and algorithms and trying to practically implement the best algorithm for the stated problem of every weeks' assignment.
+For example, consider assignment "Collinear" below:
+1. You learn sorting and search (insertion sort, shell sort,... mergesort, quicksort).
+2. And, you learn the best algorithm for linear datastructures and learn why & when to use each.
+3. Then you are required to solve a problem that one of its requirements is sorting in a linearithmic time.
+4. You implement the problem and write your own pre-tests.
+5. You test your code against provided pre-written tests
+6. And finally, test it via autograder (to provide validity and test style via checkstyle and so on).
+7. Solve occuring bugs at each testing stage  until you get 100% which means you fully understand the subject.

-Compared to other available courses out there especially Stanford, MIT & UC Sandiego, This course has an autograder, isn't all about theory and the homework isn't just a regular problem solving question but instead an entire API that makes use of everything you learned in real life problems and practical situations.
+Compared to other available courses out there (especially Stanford, MIT & UC Sandiego):

-Bottom line is, every week you are required to implement a mini API, that is popular or exciting like picture retargeting, by using the learned DS & algorithm.
+1. This course has an autograder.
+2. Isn't just theoretical like all other courses, and not just about "problem solving", but instead it is also about practical problems; Assignments aren't a regular problems to solve but rather building an API.
+3. Supported/Backed up by a book (Prof. Robert has written an algorithms & DS book).
+4. Content provided quality is always the same, the greatest (each and every lecture is the best explained all over the internet in my opinion).
+5. Lecturer (Prof. Robert Sedgewick) has been teaching this course since the 90's which made him master the topic; the content of the course has been heavily revised and updated to be kept concise and clear for nearly 30 years.

+Bottom line is, course is heavily revised, covers theoretical, problem solving & practical aspects of algorithms and DS, Every assignment is a project of itself... not just a 30 line problem solving question.

 # Percolation